madamdata/asterism/README.md

 * [cvseq8] - same as above, but outputs continuous numbers between -1 and 1.
 * [shaperpanel] - waveshaper with built in chebyshev polynomial generation
 * [filterpanel] - vcf based on [bob~]
-* [wavetablepanel] - 6 voice wavetable synth.
+* [wavetablepanel] - 8 voice wavetable synth.
 Takes midi pitch/velocity pairs as input.
 Cpu intensive.
 * [lfopanel] - multi-shape LFO with frequency and pulse width inputs.
+* [noteloop] - captures a loop of incoming midi note / velocity pairs and plays it back with variable tempo
+* [delaypanel] - recirculating delay with filters
+* [rev3gui] - gui for all parameters of Miller Puckette's [rev3~]
+* [sampler] - powerful sample playback unit. takes bangs or note/velocity pairs and converts them to pitch or slice playback.

 ## Notes